-We stayed in an aparthotel so either needed to self-cater or venture out wandering through in the city and grab a bite in one of the many bakeries or restaurants.
-Besides loads of fish coming straight from the harbour we had our first experiences with tajines: stews that cooked in namesake earthenware pots with dome-shaped lids that are packed with spices, fresh herbs, veg and usually a sweet and savoury combination by the addition of (dried) fruit.
+We stayed in an aparthotel, so either need to self-cater or venture out wandering through in the city and grab a bite in one of the many bakeries or restaurants.
+Besides loads of fish coming straight from the harbor we had our first experiences with tajines: stews that cooked in namesake earthenware pots with dome-shaped lids packed with spices, fresh herbs, veg and usually a sweet and savory combination by the addition of (dried) fruit.

 We soon agreed that the prospect of having to spend another week and a half at the hotel pool – or worse, at the beach – was not very appealing.
 Therefore, we decided to grab a bus and head off north and travel up the Atlantic coast to Essaouira and then inland to Marrakesh.
 There, still recovering from the Mother Of All Food Poisonings – likely caught at one of the restaurants on the famous Jemaa el-Fnaa square – we decided to book a multi-day tour to visit the spectacular Moroccan inland.
 Hooray for loperamide!

-Via the desolate views from the tops of the High-Atlas mountains, the lush strip of green in the Dadès Valley, the 300m straight walls of the Todra Gorge, the kashbah of Aït Benhaddou, we spent a night at Erg Chebbi, one of Morocco’s two Saharan ergs – large seas of dunes formed by wind-blown sand.
+Via the desolate views from the tops of the High-Atlas mountains, the lush strip of green in the Dadès Valley, the 300m / 900ft sheer walls of the Todra Gorge, the Kasbah of Aït Benhaddou, we spent a night at Erg Chebbi, one of Morocco’s two Saharan ergs – vast seas of dunes formed by wind-blown sand.

 I am still not sure what caused my food poisoning, but that last thing I ate before all hell broke loose was a b’stilla pie.
-This a pie which combines sweet and salty flavours; a combination of crisp layers of phyllo type of dough, savory meat – usually pigeon or chicken – slow-cooked in broth and spices and shredded, and a crunchy layer of toasted and ground almonds, cinnamon, and sugar.
-When returned home, it took me at least 5 years to mentally grow over the food poisoning and be able to appreciate the Moroccan cuisine again.
-For some stupid reason this commonly used combination of flavours tripped some circuits in my brain for many years and it was able to make me feel physically sick again.
+This a pie which combines sweet and salty flavors; a combination of crisp layers of phyllo type of dough, savory meat – usually pigeon or chicken – slow-cooked in broth and spices and shredded, and a crunchy layer of toasted and ground almonds, cinnamon, and sugar.
+When I returned home, it took me at least 5 years to mentally grow over the food poisoning and be able to appreciate the Moroccan cuisine again.
+For some stupid reason, this commonly used combination of flavors tripped some circuits in my brain for many years, and it was able to make me feel physically sick again.